Download and install

 Compiled binaries

 The easiest way to obtain the program is to download compiled binaries for Linux, Mac and Windows platforms.
 Just download the archive, unpack it and follow the instruction inside.
 You don’t need to install the binaries, therefore you can use it without a root permission.
-The previous versions (v1.2 and v2.0.2 unsupported) of supercell is available in archive
+The latest binaries (currently v2.1.2) are published on GitHub Releases.
+The previous versions (unsupported) of supercell are available in archive.

 Linux x86_64